modypy/modypy/docs/guide/04_bouncing_ball.rst

 which we described above by changing the sign and the magnitude of the velocity.
 In addition, it will ensure that the height is non-negative.
 We do this to avoid a continuing stream of zero-crossings due to numerical inaccuracies.

+Also, the ``direction`` parameter to the ``ZeroCrossingEventSource`` constructor becomes important again here as well, as the re-assignment of the height state with a non-negative value may also lead to a sign-change of the height state variable, and thus lead to another zero-crossing event.
+As a consequence, and endless sequence of events.

 Now we can run a simulation again: